j33tv/GIS-DEVELOPER-S/README.md

 ### How to Use

-1. Run the RasterViewer.py script.
-2. Click "Load Raster" to select a TIFF file.
+1. Click "Load Raster" to select a TIFF file.
-3. Explore different band combinations and apply filters or transformations.
+2. Explore different band combinations and apply filters or transformations.
-4. Use the zoom and pan functionalities for detailed examination.
+3. Use the zoom and pan functionalities for detailed examination.

 ## Shape file(.shp) upload